Sometimes you think everything’s been taken care of.

 “Hey, I just remembered something,” Jeremy said.
 “We’re having our APUSH study group meeting on Sunday, and it was supposed to be at my house.
-There’s blood all over the carpet, and where the window was busted by Leo it is boarded up.
-Could we meet at your house?
+There’s blood all over the carpet, and where the window was busted by Leo there’s glass all over, and the window is boarded up.
+It’s supposed to be cleaned by Friday, but no one’s confirmed that yet.
+If it’s not finished for Sunday, Could we meet at your house?
 If not, Mike can ask Greg and Nikki if we can use their house.”

 “I’m sure it will be okay with my folks.
-That way they can both meet Greg and Nikki, and my mom can meet Mike.
+That way they can both meet Greg and Nikki, and my mom and dad can see Mike.
 They are curious about my new friends and our study group.”

 Jeremy grinned.
 “Maybe they want to make sure we’re really studying.”